pikvm/pikvm/docs/msd.md

     After that you will have access to the flash drive from the target server. **Drive 0 represents a drive that is controlled via a web interface and API.
 Don't use it with kvmd-otgmsd if you don't know exactly what you're doing.**

-4. View the driver state:
+4. View the drive state:

     ```
     # kvmd-otgmsd -i 1